 The big change comes in where the program is hosted.
 Up until now, Design Space has been hosted online, as a part of the Cricut website.
 From here on out, you will need to have the program downloaded to your computer to use it.
 It’s the same as any other program or application you may have downloaded, like Adobe Photoshop, or Microsoft Word.

-Cricut made the decision to switch to a Desktop app because there are several browsers now that do not support the online version, and to have the ability to roll out new features in the future that may not be supported by web browsers.
-However, just like there were browser requirements for the online version, there are system requirements that your computer must meet in order to run the desktop version.
+Cricut decided to switch to a Desktop app because there are several browsers now that do not support the online version and to have the ability to roll out new features in the future that may not be supported by web browsers.
+However, just like there were browser requirements for the online version, there are system requirements that your computer must meet to run the desktop version.

 will design space for desktop work on my computer?

 Cricut Design Space for Desktop does NOT work if you have a Chromebook or a Unix/Linux computer.
 If you have one of these computers, continue to the next section to find out how to continue using your Cricut without buying a new computer.

 For all other computers, here are the system requirements you must have to run the program (pulled directly from the Cricut website):

 - CPU: Intel™ Dual-Core or equivalent AMD® processor

 - RAM: 4GB

 - An available USB port or Bluetooth® connection